 - Avoid carbonated drinks and chewing gum

-- Include healthy herbs and spices like turmeric, cumin, garlic, coriander and ginger, which stimulate digestive fire.
+- Include healthy herbs and spices like turmeric, cumin, garlic, coriander and ginger to stimulate digestive fire.

 Lifestyle Tips to Cure Constipation

 - Heal the gut.
 Many functional experts agree that 90% of all disease starts in the bowel.
 Even the brilliant and ancient physician, Hippocrates quoted that “all disease starts in the gut.”

 It is extremely important to identify the root cause of gut dysfunction and optimize gut function.
-Possible causes include HCL deficiency, bacterial overgrowth, lack of healthy flora, gut pathogens such as H. pylori, Candida, yeast or parasites, SIBO, IBS, leaky gut or intestinal permeability.
+Possible causes include HCL deficiency, bacterial overgrowth, lack of healthy flora, gut pathogens such as H. pylori, Candida overgrowth, yeast or parasites, SIBO, IBS, leaky gut or intestinal permeability.

 A comprehensive PCR stool test that screens for pathogenic organisms including parasites, yeast, dysbiotic bacteria, Candida overgrowth, levels of healthy gut flora (bacteria balance and imbalances), absorption, inflammation, immune function (sIgA), short chain fatty acid status, intestinal pH and other biomarkers of GI health.

 - When you sit on the toilet for a bowel movement, place your feet on a stool so your knees are raised.

 - Pay attention to how you deal with the stress in your life, which affects digestion and elimination.

 - Practice yoga consistently.
 Certain yoga asanas especially twists, forward folds, and inversions stimulate digestive fire and are very effective for curing constipation.

 - Maintain a good sleep routine.

 - Daily exercise.
 Rebound on a mini trampoline.
 Take a walk after meals.
 Bodyweight squats.

 - Address underlying emotions.
 As the saying goes, “let go and let God.”
 Let go of what you’re holding onto mentally and emotionally.
 Release old ideas.
 Rigid thinking, resentments, unresolved anger, prior emotional trauma and holding onto the past can cause constipation.
 According to Chinese medicine, an inability to grieve and let go is linked to an imbalance of the large intestine.

 - Avoid prescription and OTC drugs, acid-blocking drugs (antacids), antibiotics, iron supplements and laxatives.

 - Use the bathroom when you have the urge.
 Do not hold it.

 - Rule out an hypothyroid and irritable bowel disease (IBD-C)

 - Optimize liver, gallbladder, lymphatic and kidney function.